What is PCOS?

 Insulin Resistance

 One of the main causes of PCOS is insulin resistance.
 It is a condition in which the body does not use insulin as it should.
-This imbalance can become worse by an excess of masculine hormones, which can lead to weight gain, blood sugar increases, and diabetes.
+This imbalance is get even bigger if masculine hormones get increased in the body.
+This imbalance can lead to weight gain and diabetes

 Low-Grade Inflammation

 In PCOS patients, low-grade chronic inflammation is common.
-High concentrations of inflammatory markers, such as C-reactive protein (CRP), can worsen hormone imbalances and raise the chance of developing several issues.
+High concentrations of inflammatory markers, such as C-reactive protein (CRP), can lead to hormonal imbalances which can further cause several issues.

 Genetics